 Netflix content spend on original programming vs rivals, 2019

-A total of $17 billion is expected to be spent on Netflix content over the course of 2020, set to increase to $26 billion by 2028.
+A total of $17 billion was expected to be spent on Netflix content over the course of 2020, set to increase to $26 billion by 2028.
+Over 2021, Netflix announced that it planned to release one Netflix Originals film per week.

 Netflix is reportedly aiming to lower its dependence of licensing content from other producers.
 Quartz reports that Netflix has locked several prestigious directors in contracts to produce content from the platform.